 21 West Clarke AvenueMilford, Delaware 19963

 640 S. State StreetDover DE 1990121 West Clarke AvenueMilford DE 19963

 1275 S. State StreetDover, Delaware 19901

-BRENTUXIMAB VEDOTIN (bren TUX see mab ve DOE tin) is a chemotherapy drug.
-It targets a specific protein within cancer cells and stops the cancer cells from growing.
-This medicine is used for treating Hodgkin's lymphoma and certain non-Hodgkin's lymphomas, such as systemic anaplastic large cell lymphoma.
+BRENTUXIMAB VEDOTIN (bren TUX see mab ve DOE tin) is a monoclonal antibody and a chemotherapy drug.
+It is used for treating Hodgkin lymphoma and certain non-Hodgkin lymphomas, such as systemic anaplastic large cell lymphoma.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 They need to know if you have any of these conditions: